-Any veteran or eligible person under Chapters 30, 31, 33, 35, 1606 and 1607.
-VA education benefits is responsible for being aware of and fulfilling Onondaga Standards of Progress as mandated and approved by the Veterans' Administration; these may include a monthly attendance reporting requirement during the academic year.
+Any veteran or eligible person under Chapters 30, 31, 33, 35, 1606 or 1607 VA education benefits is responsible for being aware of and fulfilling Onondaga Standards of Progress as mandated and approved by the Veterans' Administration; these may include a monthly attendance reporting requirement during the academic year.
 Detailed information is available at the Office of Veterans' Affairs.

-The Veterans' Affairs Office is located in the Gordon Student Center, lower level, and may be reached at (315) 498-2200.
+The Office of Veterans' Affairs is located in the Gordon Student Center, lower level, and may be reached at (315) 498-2200.